Gauhati East Assembly constituency

-Gauhati East Assembly constituency is one of the 126 assembly constituencies of Assam a northeast state of India.
-Gauhati East is also part of Gauhati Lok Sabha constituency.
-The Gauhati East constituency is the only fully urban Legislative Assembly constituency of Assam.
-Located in the heart of the city of Guwahati, the capital city of Assam, the constituency includes areas such as Pan Bazar, Uzan Bazar, Fancy Bazar, Paltan Bazar, etc. which makes it the most prestigious of all the Legislative Assembly Constituencies of Assam.
+Gauhati East Assembly constituency was one of the 126 assembly constituencies of Assam a northeast state of India.
+Gauhati East was also part of Gauhati Lok Sabha constituency.
+The Gauhati East constituency was the only fully urban Legislative Assembly constituency of Assam.
+Located in the heart of the city of Guwahati, the capital city of Assam, the constituency included areas such as Pan Bazar, Uzan Bazar, Fancy Bazar, Paltan Bazar, etc. which made it the most prestigious of all the Legislative Assembly Constituencies of Assam.

+This constituency was abolished in 2023.